3 Classification: Basic Concepts

 ## The final value used for the model was cp = 0.

 We see that in this case, the full tree model performs slightly better.
-This is a result of the fact that we only have a very small dataset.
+However, given the small dataset, this may not be a significant difference and we will look at a statistical test for this later.

 3.6 Model Evaluation